 The shear number of images thrown our way overwhelms us.
 And we either have no time

 to contemplate their meanings or we simply ignore their messages.
 In addition, our repositories for both cultural and personal photographs are massive and are growing fast.
 In 2012 Facebook users added 7 petabytes of images each month.
 That’s 7,516,192,768 megabytes every four weeks.
-And since its inception, Instagram has added 5 billion photos.2 Over 1 billion images have been taken with the Instagram app.3 We can’t see these piles of photos or Life Magazines filled with them on our desks like we used to.
+Three hundred million are uploaded to Facebook each day from Instagram.
+And since its inception, Instagram has added five billion photos to the Cloud.2 We can’t see these piles of photos or Life Magazines filled with them on our desks like we used to.
 So we’ve lost an important and tactile connection to the images we are constantly making.
 They are so much a part of our lives, but they are becoming transparent.
 We may look and “Like” (or not), but we move on quickly with hardly a notice. medium is suffering because of its own success.
 George Eastman wanted to put a camera in everyone’s hand and his dream has come true.
 But to what end?

 I worry most about our most meaningful images, the ones meant to sway and affect us.
 What becomes of them?
 And, how will our culture be changed by their diminished importance?
 Our society is built on narratives—stories at all levels, from the governance of our country to personal histories.
 Will these visuals be relegated to the history books for the young to simply view as something old and gone: irrelevant now and irrelevant in the future?
 What, if anything, will replace them?
 When my children get to be my age, what will they think of the photographs of their own lived history?